AbhirajSagar/beyond-chats-scraper/README.md

 1. Clone the repo
 2. Run the command to install the required packages : **npm install**
 3. Run the command to start the server : **node .**

+## Manual Update
+Use the command **node updateArticles.js** to manually update the db from scraped data instead of waiting for cron on the server.